MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2025.md

 - Client web browser for HTML5 web console:

-    - Internet Explorer version 11
-    - Microsoft Edge version 88 and later
+    - Microsoft Edge version 121.0.2277.4 and later with IE compatibility mode.
-    - Google Chrome version 88 and later
+    - Google Chrome version 121 and later
     - Internet Information Services:  IIS 7.5 and later versions with the IIS Management Console and the following role services installed:
     - Static Content
     - Default Document